Syncfusion AI Assistant

 • When working with remote data, it is impossible to add a new row between the existing rows.

-• If you want to add a new record to the beginning of the data source, you can pass 0 as the second parameter to the addRecord method.
+• To add a new record to the beginning of the data source, pass “0” as the second parameter to the addRecord method.

-• If you do not specify an index, the new row will be added at the end of the grid.
+• If no index is specified, the new row will be added at the end of the grid.

-Show or hide a row using an external actions
+Show or hide a row using external actions

 The getRowsObject method returns an array of row objects that represents all the rows in the grid.
-You can use this method to iterate through all the rows and access their data and index.
+This method can be used to iterate through all the rows and access their data and index.

 The getRowByIndex method returns the HTML element of a row at the specified index.
-You can use this method to get a specific row and apply changes to it.
+This method can be used to retrieve a specific row and apply changes to it.

 import { NgModule } from '@angular/core'